panda-re/panda/panda/docs/maintenance_plan.md

 There are obviously going to be other branches.
 But we make no guarantees about any of them.

+## Schedule

+The PANDA major version will change no more frequently than every three months.
+A major revision will come with a changelog indicating all in the API that has been changed, both in a backwards-compatible and in a backwards-breaking manner.

 ## The PANDA API

 These are the parts of PANDA to which users will be sensitive to changes.
 For intsance, a user will care if the record/replay system changes such that old recordings will no longer replay.
 But she will likely not care if the `callstack_instr` plugin is changed to use a cuckoo-hashed linear array instead of a C++ map to keep track of call/ret basic blocks.